quantumlib/Cirq/docs/tutorial.md

 algorithms.
 Indeed this approach is not just limited to finding low energy eigenstates, but minimizing any objective function that can be expressed as a quantum observable.
-It is an open question to identify under what conditions these quantum variataional algorithms will succeed, and exploring this class of algorithms is a key part of research for [noisy intermediate scale quantum computers](https://arxiv.org/abs/1801.00862).
+It is an open question to identify under what conditions these quantum variational algorithms will succeed, and exploring this class of algorithms is a key part of research for [noisy intermediate scale quantum computers](https://arxiv.org/abs/1801.00862).